Boeing kicks off new year with 26 jet deliveries, four orders

 The four gross orders for the 747-8 freighters from Atlas Air had already been announced.

-January orders net of cancellations and conversions, however, stood at negative two, as customers scrapped two orders for 737 MAX jets and four wide-body 747-8 aircraft.
+January orders net of cancellations and conversions, however, stood at negative two, as customers scrapped two orders for 737 MAX jets, three orders for 747-8 aircraft and one order for 787-8 Dreamliner.

-A business jet customer and Czech airline Smartwings canceled one order each for the 737 MAX, while three orders for 747-8 freighters were scratched by Russian carrier Volga-Dnepr and one by Jordan’s Royal Jordanian, the company said.
+A business jet customer and Czech airline Smartwings canceled one order each for the 737 MAX, while three orders for 747-8 freighters were scratched by Russian carrier Volga-Dnepr and one 787-8 Dreamliner order was canceled by Jordan’s Royal Jordanian, the company said.

 Boeing removed from its backlog another 11 737 MAX jets seen as unlikely to be filled when stricter accounting standards are applied.
 When adjusted for the accounting standard, that made January net orders negative 13.